rmellojunior/tech-news-works/README.md

 To try out this sample app:
 * Use the latest stable version of [Android Studio](https://developer.android.com/studio).
 * Clone the repository and import it.
-* Add local.properties with the API_KEY.
+* Add local.properties in main/premium with the API_KEY.

 ## Screenshots